nicholasmabrams/JSML/README.md

 Target the body tag, pass the selector as the second parameter to `JSML.run(JSDOM, 'body')` and then have client render by including the script anywhere on the page.

-or

-#On the serverside
+#Or on the serverside
-Use NodeJS to directly render the application on the serverside.
+Using NodeJS to directly render the application on the serverside.

 Here is what a button and a H1 element and its properties looks like, the variable name is not required but its best for this example and also for many other use cases (allows for modular seperation of components that is not possible out of the box with HTML).

+#Simple usage:

 `var exampleDataToShareAndBind = 'Hello JSML!';`